Jutro (Sarajevo band): 1973: Bregović takes over

 Still, for the time being in late 1973, Bregović had to concede Arnautalić and his brother were powerful and influential figures on the Sarajevo music scene and that guerilla recording wasn't going to get Jutro anywhere.
 Since the band was about to enter their third year of existence with very little to show for their musical engagement, something had to be done about the studio access.

 As they were generally known by their song "Kad bi bilo bijelo dugme" and since there was also another band named Jutro operating in Ljubljana, Bregović & co. decided to switch their name to Bijelo Dugme.
 The change officially took effect on the night between December 31, 1973 and January 1, 1974 when they played Skenderija Hall as Bijelo dugme for the very first time.
-By some sources Damjan Babic, a composer and professor asked Bregovic if “kad bi’ bio bijelo dugme” song was his and why not to name the bend “Bijelo dugme” (White button).
+By some sources Damjan Babic, a composer and professor asked Bregovic if “kad bi’ bio bijelo dugme” song was his and why not to name the band “Bijelo dugme” (White button).
 Bregovic didn't have any other alternative name.

 The name change took care of the studio access issue as Arnautalić finally put aside his grievances.